How Webhooks Work

 Best Practices & Troubleshooting

-• Use ngrok for Local Testing: ngrok is a great tool for exposing your local development server to the internet, allowing you to test webhooks without deploying to a public server.
+• Use ngrok for local testing.
+Expose your local development server to the public internet so you can test webhooks without deploying.

-If your endpoint doesn't respond successfully, BlockBee uses an exponential backoff schedule to retry the notification:
+If your endpoint doesn't respond with *ok*, BlockBee retries with exponential backoff:

-• ...and so on, doubling the time until the transaction is 3 days old.
+• …doubling each time until the transaction is 3 days old, after which retries stop.